selma-e/Node_Express_Handlebars/README.md

-# Selma's HW17 Node_Express_Handlebars
+# Selma's HW13 Node_Express_Handlebars

 ## Description:

-In this activity, I am building a workout tracker.
-In it, you can add new resistance or cardio exercises on a daily basis if you'd like.
-You can also see the information propagated from your last workout.
-The fitness dashboard then displays your workout details including the total duration of workouts over the course of a 7 day period.
-For my database, I am utilizing Mongo DB and my schema is built from the node package Mongoose.
+In this activity, I am utilizing the node packages mysql, express and express-handlebars to create an eat-the-burger full stack application.
+In this app, you can enter your own burger of choice.
+Once the burger is submitted it is added to a list that is always retained via a SQL database .
+Then you have the option to devour the burgers you placed on the list to move them to another devoured list that is also retained via the SQL database.
+I also built my own ORM (object relational mapping).
+I learned how to write routes and utilize callback results to get all the correct burger information.

 ## A couple of things I learned in this:

-- I read up on aggregate functions, but ended up using the .reduce method for arrays.
+- Node package express-handlebars
+- How to deploy to JawsDB
+- Built my own ORM (Object Relational Mapping)
+- Node package mysql
+- .env
-- Mongoose node package for Schema building
+- Node package express
+- Routing
+- Callbacks

 ## Installation: